whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 Some of the deepest work of building healthy communities is learning when to forgive and when to hold good boundaries and evict someone whose continued misbehavior threatens the whole community's honest and generous way of life.

-If you don't hold boundaries and just let anyone participate, selfish people will push out the generous ones and the community will not last.
-Also, if you commonly evict people for any thoughtless or hurtful act or momentary subconscious selfishness, then everyone will feel vulnerable and afraid to make a mistake and the community will still not last.
+If you don't hold boundaries and just let anyone participate, selfish people will push out the generous ones, the dishonest people will push out the honest ones, and the community will not last.
+I have seen this many times.

+Also, if you commonly evict someone for any thoughtless act or momentary subconscious selfishness, then people will feel vulnerable and afraid to make a mistake and the community will still not last.

 It must be ok to make a mistake and trust that people know you're willing to learn and make amends.
 At the same time it is important to have high standards of behavior that everybody is continuously striving to meet, and if someone isn't actually committed to those high standards, they must leave for the good of the community.

-Plenty of people have lied or broken promises to me, and I had to decide if I wanted to trust them again.
-As you build your healthy community, you will encounter this too.
+As you build your community, you will encounter people who lie or break a promise, and you must choose whether to trust them again.
 A crucial question to answer is this: "Is the person clearly committed to personal growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"

-It's that willingness to acknowledge one's mistakes and grow as much as possible each time that lets a person cultivate deep integrity.**
+The willingness to acknowledge one's mistakes and grow from them lets a person cultivate deep integrity.**

 If someone makes a mistake and you respectfully confront them, what happens?
-If they make excuses or attack you, then I suggest you hold a strong boundary and refuse to trust them.
+If they make excuses or attack you, then hold a strong boundary and refuse to trust them.
 If they acknowledge their mistake, apologize, make up for any harm done, and truly commit to doing better, then you may find that you're willing to trust them, perhaps even more than before.
 When this kind of counseling goes well, it helps both you and the other person cultivate a deeper self-awareness and integrity, and builds mutual trust that you can work through troubles when they arise.

 No one is perfect.
 Many people in unhealthy nations have developed bad habits and subconscious hurtful behaviors.
 You should expect people, including yourself, to make many mistakes and act hurtfully, often without knowing it.
-As you build your healthy community, you will need to be ready for these challenges and not give up.
+As you build your healthy community, you will need to be ready for these challenges.

 Since everyone will make mistakes at times, every healthy community needs a _path back to grace._ This is simply a process where the community recognizes when someone has grown from their mistake and returns to trusting them again.

 People cannot be afraid that any one slip-up will cause them to be kicked out.
 There has to be a path back to grace so that people who act hurtfully or violate people's trust can return to being trusted again if they show that they are truly committed to high standards for themselves and others.

-And often, a person lies or acts selfishly because they don't trust others to handle the truth gracefully, or to remain friends even after admitting their mistake.
-Counseling can also be a chance for the community to reflect on ways they unknowingly punish people for telling the truth or otherwise discourage good behavior.**
+A person may lie or act selfishly because they don't trust others to handle the truth gracefully, or to remain friends after admitting their mistake.
+Counseling can also be a chance for the community to reflect on ways they unknowingly discourage good behavior.**

 The essential attitude for holding good boundaries is this: _everyone is basically good, but some attitudes and behaviors such as dishonesty or cowardice are toxic to a healthy community and must not be allowed to stay._ For the good of the community, these hurtful attitudes or behaviors must go.
 Either a person can show personal growth, or they must leave and take their hurtful attitudes and behaviors with them.
 Either way the community maintains that internal baseline of mutual respect.**